Pavla-vev/en-for-designers/08-clarity- first/index.md

-## My thesis project 🏠 Logo, vizual identity for the guest-house
+# My thesis project 🏠 Logo, vizual identity for the guest-house

+## Summary